Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 • You must file taxes jointly.

-• The total combined contributions to both spouses’ IRAs cannot exceed the lesser of the combined individual limits (e.g., $13,000 for 2025 if both under 50, or up to $15,000 if both 50+) OR your joint taxable compensation.
+• The total combined contributions to both spouses’ IRAs cannot exceed the lesser of the combined individual limits (for 2026, $15,000 if both are under 50, or $17,200 if both are 50+) or your joint taxable compensation for the year.

 • Your household MAGI must still be within the “Married Filing Jointly” limits for Roth contributions.